Gabapentin and Alcohol Withdrawal: How to Use It

 It does this by modulating the action of two enzymes – one involved in the production of GABA, and the other involved in the production of glutamate, which is a stress chemical.

-To understand the science behind using gabapentin for alcohol withdrawal, we will briefly review the causes of alcohol withdrawal symptoms.
+To understand the science behind using this medication for withdrawal, we will briefly review the causes of the symptoms.

-Alcohol is a depressant that mimics GABA, and alcohol addiction causes the brain to decrease its long-term GABA production because it has learned to rely on alcohol for the same effect.
+Alcohol is a depressant that mimics GABA, and addiction causes the brain to decrease its long-term GABA production because it has learned to rely on the substance for the same effect.

-Because alcohol suppresses glutamate (the aforementioned stress chemical and “excitatory” neurotransmitter), the alcoholic brain ramps up its production of glutamate.
-In the absence of alcohol to calm down the brain, the alcoholic feels hyperactive, hypersensitive, and panicked.
+Because this substance suppresses glutamate (the aforementioned stress chemical and “excitatory” neurotransmitter), the addict brain ramps up its production of glutamate.
+In the absence of the substance to calm down the brain, the addict feels hyperactive, hypersensitive, and panicked.

 gabapentin and alcohol

-When an alcoholic stops drinking suddenly, two important things happen:
+When they stops drinking suddenly, two important things happen:

 • Glutamate rebounds to high levels within 3-8 hours